HSBC Holdings plc - Senior management changes

 Media enquiries to:

-HSBC Holdings plc, the parent company of the HSBC Group, is headquartered in London.
-HSBC serves customers worldwide from offices in 64 countries and territories in our geographical regions: Europe, Asia, North America, Latin America, and Middle East and North Africa.
-With assets of US$2,956bn at 30 September 2020, HSBC is one of the world’s largest banking and financial services organisations.
+HSBC Holdings plc, the parent company of HSBC, is headquartered in London.
+HSBC serves customers worldwide from offices in 65 countries and territories in Europe, Asia, North America, Latin America, and the Middle East and North Africa.
+With assets of US$2,728bn at 30 September 2019, HSBC is one of the world’s largest banking and financial services organisations.

 We’re taking action on ESG

 A new climate ambition and extra support for customers and colleagues are some of HSBC’s latest environmental, social and governance (ESG) highlights.

 HSBC helps UK raise funds to fight climate change

 We are advising the UK government on its first ever sovereign green bond.

 HSBC has led a financing deal that will pay for sectors including construction and utilities to reduce their emissions in China and beyond.